 Any student requiring assistance during a building evacuation has the responsibility to make this known to the University and to the Instructor in each of their classes.
 The University cannot make an independent evaluation of such need.
 Assistance is usually needed by anyone with hearing, visual or mobility impairment.

 Before an Emergency Evacuation

 Be familiar with the evacuation routes posted on evacuation maps located on each floor; know the location of the nearest exit; and, where possible, know the identity of the Fire Plan Manager in all locations frequented.

-Review this list of campus buildings and their Evacuation Committees (including their Fire Plan Managers) and the University's General Fire Safety Procedures (information for those requiring assistance is on p.
-3).
+Review this list of campus buildings and their Evacuation Committees (including their Fire Plan Managers) and the University's General Fire Safety Procedures (including information for those requiring assistance).

 Evacuation will begin with the sounding of building fire alarms.
 The emergency alarm in all campus buildings is the intermittent sounding of horns or bells at a fixed rate.